contextureai/contexture/internal/commands/README.md

 # Commands Package

-This package implements all CLI command actions for the Contexture application, providing the core functionality that users interact with through the command-line interface.
-It serves as the business logic layer between the CLI framework and the underlying domain operations.
+This package implements the actions for all CLI commands.
+It serves as the business logic layer that connects the CLI framework to the underlying domain operations.

-## Purpose

-The commands package translates user intentions expressed through CLI arguments and flags into concrete operations on projects, rules, and configurations.
-It orchestrates domain services while providing user feedback and error handling.

-## Available Commands
+## Commands

 ### Project Management
-- **init**: Initialize new Contexture projects with default configurations
+- `init`: Initializes a new project with a default configuration.
-- **config**: Manage project configuration with subcommands for formats and settings
+- `config`: Manages project configuration.

 ### Rule Operations
-- **add**: Add new rules to projects from various sources (local files, repositories)
+- `add`: Adds new rules to the project from local files or Git repositories.
-- **remove**: Remove existing rules from project configurations
+- `remove`: Removes rules from the project configuration.
-- **list**: Display project rules with filtering and formatting options
+- `list`: Lists the rules in the project.
-- **update**: Update existing rules from their original sources
+- `update`: Updates existing rules from their sources.

 ### Build System
-- **build**: Generate output files in configured formats (Claude, Cursor, Windsurf)
+- `build`: Generates output files in the configured formats.

-## Key Features

-- **Unified Error Handling**: Consistent error reporting across all commands
-- **Configuration Management**: Loading and validation of project configurations
-- **Rule Processing**: Integration with rule fetchers, validators, and processors
-- **Format Integration**: Coordination with format implementations for output generation
-- **User Interaction**: Terminal UI components for user prompts and selections
-- **Shared Utilities**: Common functionality reused across command implementations

-## Architecture

-- **Command Actions**: Individual command implementations with clear separation of concerns
-- **Shared Utilities**: Common functionality for configuration loading, validation, and user interaction
-- **Config Loaders**: Specialized utilities for loading and managing project configurations
-- **Test Helpers**: Support utilities for comprehensive command testing

 ### Command Flow Architecture